Nikon D7000 vs D7200

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7000 does not offer wifi capability.
+In contrast, the D7000 does not provide wifi capability.

 Both the D7000 and the D7200 have been discontinued, but can regularly be found used on eBay.
 The D7000 was replaced by the Nikon D7100, while the D7200 was followed by the Nikon D7500.
 Further information on the features and operation of the D7000 and D7200 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Nikon D7200 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7000 or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.